SimonFrauenschuh/BallOnPlateJava/README.md

 	"WFLYSRV0010: Deployed "BallOnPlate.war" (runtime-name : "BallOnPlate.war")" is good, errors are bad
 4. Go to the web-console - "Deployments".
 There you should see "BallOnPlate.war".
 5. To open the application: click on "BallOnPlate.war" and use the the link provided (Context root)
-	- If you want to use the "gamemode", you have to use a https-connection --> https://ipv4:8443/...

 ### Note!